Melbourne Counselling FAQ - Frequently Asked Questions

 Is a Medicare Rebate available for counselling sessions?

-Unfortunately Medicare rebates are not currently available for counselling sessions at our practice.
+Unfortunately Medicare rebates are not currently available for counselling sessions with a registered counsellor.
 If you are seeking a Medicare rebate, you may contact your doctor for a GP Mental Health Plan to see if you qualify for sessions with a psychologist.
 You must be diagnosed with a mental health disorder to access Medicare rebatable psychology services.

 Are Private Health Fund Rebates available for counselling sessions?

-Unfortunately private health fund rebates are not currently available for counselling sessions at our practice.
+Private Health Fund Rebates are available for sessions with a registered psychologist only.
+Unfortunately private health fund rebates are not currently available for sessions with a registered counsellor.